Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

 ## 2. System Architecture

-Star Link's architecture is a sophisticated blend of AI, blockchain technology, and traditional web services, designed to provide a seamless and intelligent interface for Star Atlas marketplace interactions.
+Atlas Link's architecture is a sophisticated blend of AI, blockchain technology, and traditional web services, designed to provide a seamless and intelligent interface for Star Atlas marketplace interactions.

 ### 2.1 Core Components